langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ### Reducers

 Reducers are key to understanding how updates from nodes are applied to the `State`.
 Each key in the `State` has its own independent reducer function.
-If no reducer function is explictly specified then it is assumed that all updates to that key should override it.
+If no reducer function is explicitly specified then it is assumed that all updates to that key should override it.
 Let's take a look at a few examples to understand them better.

 **Example A:**